priyankaphalke/bright-field-sense/README.md

 When timely alternatives such as residue-collection machinery, transportation, storage facilities, or biomass buyers are difficult to find, burning can become the easiest way to clear the field.

-The problem is therefore not only the possibility of crop-residue burning, but also the lack of timely coordination between:
+The challenge is therefore not only identifying crop-residue burning, but also providing a **timely and practical alternative** before burning occurs.

-- Farmers
+Farmers may not know:

-- Residue-management machinery
+- Where nearby residue-collection machinery is available
-- Transport services
-- Storage facilities
+- Whether transportation is available
+- Where residue can be stored
-- Biomass buyers
+- Whether biomass buyers are available
-- Response and government teams

-Our solution focuses on identifying fields where burning risk may be high and helping coordinate feasible alternatives before burning occurs.
+- Which available option is feasible for their field and residue quantity

+This creates a gap between **identifying the risk** and **taking preventive action**.

 ---

-# 💡 Our Solution
+# 💡 Proposed Solution

-**Neutral Minds — Crop Residue Intelligence** is an AI-powered decision-support platform designed to help prevent avoidable crop-residue burning.
+**Bright-Field-Sense** is an AI-powered decision-support platform designed to help prevent avoidable crop-residue burning.

+The platform combines:

+**Farm Data + Crop & Harvest Data + Weather + Location Intelligence**

-The platform combines farm, crop, harvest, weather and location-related information to assess the risk of crop-residue burning.
+to assess the risk of crop-residue burning.

-When a field is identified as high-risk, the platform helps identify nearby residue-management resources and recommends a feasible option based on factors such as:
+When a field is identified as high-risk, the platform helps identify nearby residue-management resources and recommends a feasible option based on:

 - Distance
 - Availability
 - Capacity
 - Estimated response time

-The solution also provides a regional monitoring dashboard that can help response teams prioritize high-risk fields and track interventions.

 ### Our Core Approach

-**Predict → Match → Prevent**
+**🔥 Predict → 🚜 Match → 🌱 Prevent**

-We do not stop at predicting risk.

-We aim to connect the identified risk with a practical alternative.
+### Predict

+Identify fields where crop-residue burning risk may be high.

+### Match

+Find nearby and feasible residue-management resources.

+### Prevent

+Provide an actionable alternative before burning becomes the easiest option.

 ---